 The gacha aspect of Arknights Endfield is impossible to escape; the vast majority of playable characters can only be obtained through it.
 And though you can count on max potential of all 4★ and even 5★ units fairly shortly into your adventure, it's the 6★ units (and their own potential) that will truly stand out and make a difference on the battlefield.
 Let's take a look at the basic principles behind Endfield banner rules and who and when to expect to run, or rerun in the future.

-Let’s take a look at the limited operator banner archive (data currently sourced from Beta Test II).
+Let’s take a look at the limited operator banner archive in Endfield.
 As it grows, we will be able to make educated guesses about unit reruns and to know when to prepare for the return of a beloved operator.
-It’s yet unknown if these units will follow the same order when the game launches, but we have a reason to believe they will.
+You can also check out the Upcoming Banners in Arknights Endfield (confirmed and rumored).

 - Laevatain [Stiker, Heat]